RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 to avoid pathological cases if processors are added/removed to/from the scheduler instance at run-time.
-In case the processor affinity set contains not all online processors, then a one-to-one affinity will be used selecting the processor with the largest index within the set of processores currently owned by the scheduler instance.
+In case the processor affinity set contains not all online processors, then a one-to-one affinity will be used selecting the processor with the largest index within the set of processors currently owned by the scheduler instance.

+.. _SchedulerSMPPriority:

 Deterministic Priority SMP Scheduler
 ------------------------------------